 When buying a Los Angeles home it helps if you understand the Residential Purchase Agreement (RPA) which is what will be filled out when making an offer.
 The majority of the contract is standard and pretty much self-explanatory, but there are areas that need to be filled out that can cause some confusion.

-Below is an explanation of the Purchase Agreement you will be filling out once you have decided on a property.
+Below is an explanation of selected items in the Purchase Agreement you will be filling out once you have decided on a property.
 It will help you understand some of the terms of the contract.

 1. This is pretty self-explanatory.
 Details of the property are provided together with the amount of the offer.
 Item D. will determine the length of the escrow period.

 3. Item A. is the amount of the good faith deposit, usually 3% of the purchase price, which will need to be delivered to escrow within 3 days of acceptance of the contract by both sides.
-Item C. refers to the amount of the loan.
-Item D. is the balance of the loan which will be part of the closing costs.
-Items H and I. If you are getting a loan then these are the contingencies which will allow you to cancel the contract should you a) after a good faith effort be unable to get a loan or b) cancel or re-negotiate the contract should the home not appraise.
-17 days used to be enough time to get loan approval, but in today’s tight lending environment, it can sometimes be difficult to meet this timeline.
-Generally sellers are aware of this and may be amenable to a few days extension.
+Item C. is checked if it is an all cash offer.
+Item D. is the amount of the loan.
+Item F. is the balance of the loan which will be part of the closing costs.
+Items I and J. If you are getting a loan then these are the contingencies which will allow you to cancel the contract should you a) after a good faith effort be unable to get a loan or b) cancel or re-negotiate the contract should the home not appraise.
 Cash buyers usually waive these two contingencies.

 8. Item B.2.
 The stove and refrigerator boxes would be checked if the buyer would like to keep them.
 Item B.3.
 Here is where a buyer would request additional items they would like.
 Item C. If a buyer particularly does not want items left then they would be entered here.